 Maine Resilience Building Network offers training on Trauma-Informed Care to organizations across the state.
-Trainings are geared towards understanding key foundational topics so that everyone working in an organization can operate from a shared language and understanding.
+Our trainings focus on understanding key foundational topics so that everyone working in an organization can operate from a shared language and understanding.

 MRBN trains across many sectors as part of its commitment to bringing trauma-informed practices to organizations, communities, and systems throughout the state.
 All trainings are evidence-based and tailored for those working in education, health care, behavioral and mental health, social services, community-based organizations, civic leadership, or business communities.
 MRBN's work is data-driven through several sources and offers county and local community data when available.